CASFRI/CASFRI/docs/specifications/README.md

 ### CASFRI_AREA

 The **CASFRI_AREA** attribute measures the area of each polygon in hectares (ha).
-It is calculated by PostgreSQL during the conversion phase.
-It is measured to 2 decimal places.
-This attribute is calculated by PostGIS.
+It is measured to 2 decimal places by PostGIS.

 | Values        | Description |
 | :-----        | :------------ |